opencv/opencv/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.rst

    \pagebreak

 ..
-We use a custom table of content format and as the table of content only imforms Sphinx about the hierarchy of the files, no need to show it.
+We use a custom table of content format and as the table of content only informs Sphinx about the hierarchy of the files, no need to show it.
 .. toctree::
    :hidden: